-As Chair, Julianne chairs all Board Meetings having approved the Agenda, oversees the wellbeing and development of the Board with the Director, is Chair of Disciplinary and Grievance Panels and represents Cloch as and when requested at external meetings.
+As Chair, Kelly chairs all Board Meetings having approved the agenda, oversees the wellbeing and development of the Board with the CEO, is Chair of Disciplinary and Grievance Panels and represents Cloch as and when requested at external meetings.